easystreet/flowApp/README.md

 A basic Salesforce object schema with trivial fields and a sample data set for use in scratch orgs.
 Just a simple time-saving package when trying out new ideas.

 Use this project as a basic proof of concept development model.
 Work out your ideas without having to instantiate a new schema or use existing org models.
-A quick way to sping up a test/dev environment.
+A quick way to spin up a test/dev environment.

 Includes sample dataset.